 SELECT Title, Author FROM book WHERE Author='Liew Voon Kiong'

-Where you click on the query button, the DataGrid will display the author name Liew Voon Kiong. as shown below:
+Where you click on the query button, the DataGrid will display the author name Liew Voon Kiong. as shown in Figure 28.2 below:

 Run the program and key in the following SQL query statement: